Shein IPO: Everything you need to know about Shein

 The listing was so serious that the company’s founder was considering getting US citizenship in order to bypass the offshore listing regulations in China.

-Shein is still likely to proceed with its IPO plans once the market conditions are move favorable.
+Shein is still likely to proceed with its IPO plans once the market conditions are move favourable.

 How much is Shein worth?